 Since ancient times, man has engaged in the pursuit of achieving and maintaining an optimum state of health.
 Way back in 600 BC, Ayurveda emerged in South Asia as the natural way of healing.
 Today, Ayurveda has evolved into a scientific system of holistic healing that has gained recognition across the globe.

-“Ayurveda” is not only a form of medication – it is a complete way of life known to generations of Sri Lankans for over 3000 years.
-It is a gentle method of treating the root causes of illness in both mind and body.
+“Ayurveda” is not only a form of medication – it is a way of life known to generations of Sri Lankans for over 3000 years.

 One of the fundamental beliefs of Ayurveda is the doctrine of “Tri Dosha” or the Three Vital Forces – Vayu, Pita and Kapha.

-Generally translated into Wind, Bile and Phlegm, a more accurate interpretation of Vayu is the transmission of energy within the body; in modern medical terms, nerve impulses, muscle contraction and hormonal activity.
+Generally translated into Wind, Bile and Phlegm, a more accurate interpretation of Vayu is the transmission of energy within the body; in modern medical terms, nerve impulses, muscle contractions and hormonal activity.

 Pita may not be confined to bile but signifies the whole scope of metabolism and internal heat production while Kapha means mucus, often described as “The Protective Fluid”.